MuhammadUsamaSattar/smart_palletizer/README.md

 ## Introduction

 This repository applies computer vision algorithms to a ROS2 bag data-stream to process color and depth data, detect boxes placed on a pallet, and estimate poses.
+Box detection has been implemented via both classical CV and a YOLO network training from scratch using synthetically generated data.

 ## Instructions